1bigpig/NE_RotaryTable/README.md

 was performed on any NextEngine hardware or software.
 Thanks to dot_bob for helping me with some of the i2c data analysis.

-Some code based on I2C Scanner from Arduino.cc Attribution to Krodal, Nick Gammon, Anonymous
+Some code based on I2C Scanner from Arduino.cc.
+Attribution to Krodal, Nick Gammon, Anonymous

 This sketch uses the AccelStepper library by Mike McCauley, which can be found: